 - Don’t overtrain: Different riders respond differently to varying levels of training.
 Some can sustain 5 days a week, while others would quickly burn out.
 So, take time to understand your body and adjust the number of days you ride accordingly.

 - Intensity: The amount you ride is less important than the quality of your training.
-Try to avoid junk miles (rides where you’re easily pedalling along).
 To improve, you need high-intensity sessions which push your body otherwise it won’t adapt (remember, a couple of short high-intensity rides are more beneficial than one long, easier ride).

-- Plan your rides: Which is why it’s important to plan your rides.
-Most riders understandably struggle with this.
-To help, use a cycling app.
-Many have dedicated training sessions.
-Even better, they can create full training plans based around your goals.
+- Plan your rides: Trying to juggle a solid cycling routine and other life commitments can be tough, and most riders understandably struggle with this.
+To help, try using a cycling app.
+Many have dedicated training sessions and can create full training plans based around your goals.
 Check out our guide to the best training apps here.

-- Rest weeks: To get better, you have to be riding right?
-Wrong!
+- Rest weeks: It’s a common misconception that you can only improve when you’re constantly riding.
 When you train, you’re forcing your body to adapt.
 However, this puts lots of strain on your body which is why many cyclists burn out.
-That’s why you should plan rest weeks every 4 to 6 weeks.
-During these weeks, only going on easy riders or, even better, don’t ride at all.
+That’s why you should plan a rest week every 4 to 6 weeks – during these weeks, try only going on easy riders or, even better, don’t ride at all.